-The needs of people operating in the global environment have evolved dramatically in recent decades.
-Whether they work in the U.S. or abroad, businesspeople interact with individuals, teams, and organizations whose perspectives and approaches are shaped by cultural norms different from their own.
-In undertaking this project, we spoke with many businesspeople who described the importance of skills for approaching a new environment analytically, assessing current conditions and problems accurately, identifying needed and appropriate actions, and implementing effectively.
+The requirements of businesspeople operating in the global environment have evolved dramatically in recent decades.
+Whether you work in the U.S. or abroad, you will interact with individuals, teams, and organizations whose perspectives and approaches are shaped by cultural norms different from your own.
+In undertaking this project, we spoke with many businesspeople who described the need for employees capable of approaching a new environment analytically, assessing current conditions and problems accurately, identifying needed and appropriate actions, and implementing effectively.

+Traditional approaches to global business education-international business coursework and foreign language and area studies-don't fully address these requirements.
+In the words of representatives of the AACSB Globalization of Management Education Task Force, students need "frameworks and paradigms that will allow them to ask the right questions as they face unfamiliar business contexts, and to think about cross-border differences in a meaningful and consistent way" 1.
 The Cultural Assessment Toolkit is intended to facilitate this sort of thinking.
-It has been our goal to offer a set of tools to help users become cultural investigators, establish cultural self-awareness, recognize differences from their own preferences in a new environment, predict challenges and overcome difficulty.
+It has been our goal to offer a set of tools to help an investigator establish cultural self-awareness, recognize differences from his/her own preferences in a new environment, predict challenges and overcome difficulty.
 We wanted the tools to be easy to use with minimal introduction and supervision, and to be applicable to any new cultural environment throughout the user's career.

-The cultural features used here were taken from existing frameworks.
+The cultural features we use are taken from existing frameworks.
 Scholars in intercultural communication have proposed a number of these to account for the ways in which cultures differ.
-They are often used to characterize the cultural tendencies of countries around the world.
-Culture varies considerably within any country, however, and businesspeople may need to operate effectively in a city, region or company that doesn't conform to the general pattern.
-The Cultural Analysis Toolkit reframes cultural parameters taken from these frameworks within in a methodology for assessing a new environment, predicting challenges in the new context and developing appropriate strategies for achieving goals.
+To date, they have been used mainly to characterize the cultural tendencies of countries around the world.
+Culture varies considerably within any country, however, and you may need to operate effectively in a city, region or company that doesn't conform to the general pattern.
+The Cultural Analysis Toolkit reframes cultural parameters taken from these frameworks within in a methodology that makes you the analyst, capable of assessing a new environment yourself, predicting challenges you will face in the new context and developing appropriate strategies for achieving your goals there.

-By observing human behavior, written expression and physical aspects of a new environment, users can identify cultural features and create a multi-parameter cultural profile for it.
-This technique can be applied to a country, region, city, company, division, work group, etc. Once users understand the new environment, they can predict the challenges they will face there based on comparison with their own preferences, and adopt strategies for functioning there successfully.
+By observing human behavior, written expression and physical aspects of a new environment, you can identify cultural features that characterize that environment and create a multi-parameter cultural profile for it.
+This technique can be applied to a country, region, city, company, division, work group, etc. Once you understand the new environment, you can predict the challenges you will face there based on how closely its cultural features match your own preferences, and adopt strategies for functioning there successfully.